dgroomes/hibernate-playground/README.md

 * [x] DONE Implement `basic/`
 * [x] DONE Implement a `joins/` project
 * [ ] Consider using Hibernate Tools, try out the codegen.
 I like the jOOQ codegen, for example.
+* [ ] Create a SQLite-specific project to showcase the interesting things with a Hibernate-to-SQLite integration: specifically the community dialects.

 ## Reference